HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Wet Spark Plug – Besthomegear.com

-When lawn equipment won’t start, and you’ve pulled the start rope 4 or 5 (or 20) times, you may have flooded your engine and created a wet spark plug.
-If this is the case, the wet spark plug can’t deliver a spark to your engine.
-You can remove the plug, dry it off, wait a few hours, or try it another day after it dries out.
+If that is the case, the wet spark plug can’t deliver a spark to your engine.
+Remove the spark plug, dry it off, wait a few hours, or try it another day after it dries out.

 Burnt Spark Plug (image)